RyanBayne/TwitchPress/readme.txt

 * INFO - The redirect for refresh in general settings prevented notice output.
 No reason for the redirect/refresh.
 * DONE - Submitting the Sync Values view will no longer request a new application token which resulted in a notice.
 * DONE - Added twitchstatus.com link to the Status section in Help tab to encourage indepedent investigation.
+* DEVS - Changed scope checkboxes to a new input type that allows an icon to be displayed indicating required status.
+* INFO - Scope list now indicates which scopes are required with a tick and all others with a cross.

 = 1.6.2 =
 * DONE - Improved the Status section in Help tab.